andrewjhadden/MathPolicyTracker/README.md

   * src/App.js: shows the data from the database
   * script.js: connects with the database using Vercel database from MongoDb
   * src/components/.. all the parts of the website in .js and .css

+  (good title, how to use, what does it do, etc.)